-- Annually: All Project Personnel having an SFI in external entities that are related to the University Research and/or Sponsored Program and which may, per this policy, present a real or apparent fCOI. - Event-based: All Project Personnel having an SFI in external entities that are related to the University Research and/or Sponsored Program and which may, per this policy, present a real or apparent fCOI: - when taking on the role of Project Personnel for the first time, or after not having served in such a role in the previous 12 months - with each submission for a Sponsored Program (internally or externally funded) - prior to engaging in the design, conduct, reporting, or direct administration of University Research (not supported by a Sponsored Program) - with each Institutional Review Board (IRB) protocol application for research involving human participants - when they have material changes to their circumstances affecting existing disclosures
+- Annually: All Project Personnel with an SFI in an External Entity that is Related to their University Research and/or Sponsored Programs. - Event-based: All Project Personnel with an SFI in an External Entity that is Related to their University Research and/or Sponsored Program: - when taking on the role of Project Personnel for the first time, or after not having served as Project Personnel in the previous 12 months - o no later than at the time of award of a Sponsored Program (internally or externally funded) - prior to engaging in the design, conduct, or reporting of University Research (not supported by a Sponsored Program) - with each Institutional Review Board (IRB) protocol application for research involving human participants - within 30 days of discovering or acquiring a new SFI.